Skip to Content

 What is the Difference in Pennsylvania Between a Plenary Guardian of the Estate and a Limited Guardian of the Estate?

-A Limited Guardian of the Estate is typically named when the Pennsylvania Orphans’ Court Judge determines that the Ward is not fully incapacitated, but does need a Guardian’s assistance.
-The Court will appoint a Plenary Guardian of the Estate when the Pennsylvania Orphans’ Court Judge determines the Ward is totally incapacitated, and the Plenary Guardian is given control over all of the Ward’s assets and financial matters.
+A Limited Guardian of the Estate is typically named when the Pennsylvania Orphans’ Court Judge determines that the Ward is not fully incapacitated but does need a Guardian’s assistance.
+The Court will appoint a Plenary Guardian of the Estate when the Pennsylvania Orphans’ Court Judge determines the Ward is incapacitated, and the Plenary Guardian is given control over all of the Ward’s assets and financial matters.

 Have Questions About Guardianships?
 We Can Help!